Lipschitz Geometry of Mixed Pham-Brieskorn Singularities: Bi-Lipschitz equivalence

-\section{Bi-Lipschitz Equivalence}
+\section{Bi-Lipschitz equivalence}

 To study the bi-Lipschitz equivalence of pairs of Pham-Brieskorn polynomials, we prove a result on the multiplicity of germs in separable variables.
-In some sense, this is a converse of the Splitting Lemma for bi-Lipschitz equivalence of singularities.
+This is a weaker version of the Splitting Lemma for bi-Lipschitz equivalence of singularities.

 \begin{The} Let $F,G : (\fd^{2n},0) \longrightarrow (\fd,0)$ be a pair of smooth function germs of the following forms:

 Suppose that: \begin{enumerate} \item For each $i = 1, \dots, n$, $f_{i}(x_{i},y_{i}),g_{i}(x_{i},y_{i}) : (\fd^{2},0)\longrightarrow (\fd,0)$ are homogeneous polynomials and have isolated singularity at the origin. \item $2 \le m_{f_{1}} < m_{f_{2}} < \dots < m_{f_{n}}$. \item $2 \le m_{g_{1}} < m_{g_{2}} < \dots < m_{g_{n}}$. \end{enumerate} If $F$ and $G$ are bi-Lipschitz equivalent, then $m_{f_{i}} = m_{g_{i}}$ for all $i = 1, \dots, n$. \end{The} \begin{proof} The statement is a generalization of \cite[Theorem 5.1]{sara} and has a similar proof.
 Let $\phi = (\phi_{1}, \dots, \phi_{n})$ be a bi-Lipschitz homomorphism of $\fd^{2n}$ such that $F \circ \phi = G$, where $\phi_{i} : \fd^{2n} \longrightarrow \fd^{2}$ for each $i$.
 Let us denote its inverse by $\psi = (\psi_{1}, \dots, \psi_{n})$ and consider the sequences